wolframite/aloha/README.md

 but replaced it with LevelDB.
 We are using passivation mainly as a failsave to prevent OOM-Exceptions.
 The performance penalty when passivating 50% of the keys is between 2x-4x slower than serving data directly from memory.

+In the primary cache the passivation threshold is memory usage based, in the secondary cache it's entry based.
+We are doing that because we want to limit the consumed memory in the main cache and prevent OOM.
+We're using the secondary cache as session storage, so the size is minimal, but we only want a certain number of sessions in memory and passivate the sessions created by bots.

 #### memcached